Joy-Uadiale/STUDENTS-MATHS-ANALYSIS/README.md

 •	**Student Grades**

-I added an additional column with a conditional statement to display the psychological evaluation of students' grades, using categories such as poor, fair, good, very good, and excellent.
+Added an additional column with a conditional statement to display the psychological evaluation of students' grades, using categories such as poor, fair, good, very good, and excellent.
 0-4	Poor
 5-8	Fair
 9-12	Good